 The knowledge and experience gained under the RCA programme have been incorporated in the pre-existing national mutation breeding research on groundnut, particularly for biotic and abiotic stress tolerance.

 Additionally, since groundnut research became part of the RCA, national scientists have benefited from ground-breaking knowledge-sharing and capacity building events.
-Indeed, RCA has provided exposure to innovative mutation research areas such as: identification of molecular markers, linkage of markers to traits of interest, marker assisted breeding, Quantitative Trait Locus (QTL) mapping, molecular analysis, and nutrient analysis, and new screening techniques for biotic and abiotic stress tolerance, among others.
-RCA has also provided training on specific statistical software.
+Indeed, RCA has provided exposure to innovative mutation research areas such as: identification of molecular markers, linkage of markers to traits of interest, marker assisted breeding, Quantitative Trait Locus (QTL) mapping, molecular and nutrient analysis, and new screening techniques for biotic and abiotic stress tolerance, among others.
+RCA has also provided training on specific statistical software packages.

 Annex C: Mutation Breeding of Sorghum in Indonesia under RCA – case example